ChiHaoLu/Multi-Party-Computation-and-Blockchain/README.md

 }

 Share C (Kept by wallet software supplier):  AwChrqNQBnwpLj6b3j5Oo7HK/18uaUsKvkCmGJLKfWHy4g==
-	- Encrypted with the KEK by RSA
+	- Encrypted with the KEK by AES
 	- The KEK= 3030923849674283 will be stored in the Wallet Supplier Server
 ```